Navy Board: Commissioners of the Navy

 To all of these lists must be added the Commissioners of the Navy with oversight of the Royal Navy Dockyards.
 Normally resident at their respective dockyards and thus known as resident commissioners, these commissioners did not normally attend the board's meetings in London; nevertheless, they were considered full members of the Navy Board and carried the full authority of the board when implementing or making decisions within their respective yards both at home and overseas.
 Not every Dockyard had a resident commissioner in charge, but the larger Yards, both at home and overseas, generally did (with the exception of the nearby Thames-side yards of Deptford and Woolwich, which were for the most part overseen directly by the board in London, although Woolwich did have a Resident Commissioner for some years).
-Chatham Dockyard, Devonport Dockyard, Portsmouth Dockyard, Sheerness Dockyard, Trincomalee Dockyard and the Bermuda Dockyard all had Resident Commissioners.
+Chatham Dockyard, Devonport Dockyard, Portsmouth Dockyard, Sheerness Dockyard, Trincomalee Dockyard, and Bermuda Dockyard all had Resident Commissioners.

-After the abolition of the board in 1832 the duties of these commissioners were taken over by commissioned officers: usually an admiral-superintendent at the largest yards, or a captain-superintendent at smaller yards.
+After the abolition of the board in 1832, the duties of these commissioners were taken over by commissioned officers: usually an admiral-superintendent at the largest yards or a captain-superintendent at smaller yards.

 Headquarters

-From the 1650s the board, together with its staff of around 60 clerks, was accommodated in a large house at the corner of Crutched Friars and Seething Lane, just north of the Tower of London.
+From the 1650s, the board, together with its staff of around 60 clerks, was accommodated in a large house at the corner of Crutched Friars and Seething Lane, just north of the Tower of London.
 Following a fire, the house was rebuilt by Sir Christopher Wren.
 This new Navy Office provided accommodation for the commissioners, as well as office space.
 Different departments were accommodated in different parts of the building; the rear wing (which had its own entrance on Tower Hill) housed the offices of the Sick and Hurt Board.
 The Victualling Office was also located nearby, on Little Tower Hill, close to its early manufacturing base at Eastminster.
 The Navy Treasury, where the treasurer was based, was located from 1664 in Broad Street (having moved there from Leadenhall Street).
 It was also known as the Navy Pay Office.
 In 1789, all these offices were relocated into the new purpose-built office complex of Somerset House.